 The Board finds that this waiver continues an existing non-conformity and that no modifications or limits to the requested waiver are within the scope of this Decision or subject to conditions that would render the Project uneconomic.
 The Board finds that this waiver is Consistent with Local Needs and is required to permit the construction and operation of the Project.
 Accordingly, the Board hereby GRANTS this waiver.

-Frontage: Required - 125 feet; 200 feet (no waiver requested).
+Frontage: Required - 125 feet; Existing and proposed - 200 feet (no waiver required).

-Maximum Lot Coverage: Required - 20%; Requested - 29.9%.
+Maximum Lot Coverage: Required - 20%; Requested - 31.5%.